 - Musical instruments/song books

 - Books/articles that spark discussion, pen & paper

 - Toothbrush, toothpaste, personal hygiene needs

 - A “mess kit” (water bottle, mug, bowl, fork and spoon)

-- *We are providing light breakfast and dinner, but if your diet is very restricted, please plan appropriately.
+- *We are providing light breakfast, PBJ’s for lunch and dinner, but if your diet is very restricted, please plan appropriately.
 Bring nonperishable food (nuts, trail mix, oranges, apples, etc.), especially snacks and easy-to-carry items.

 Lunch: Bring your own lunch.
 Extra bread/PBJ available.